Melee Bot Laners are here to stay, for now

 Whether you love it or hate it, the League of Legends Bot lane meta has changed drastically over the last few patches.
 With nerfs hitting ADCs and their items, we have seen a rise in melee champions being played in the “ADC” role.

 ADCs are still useful and are still frequently being played, however, do lack damage in the early game where some other champions shine.
 ADCs that were previously useful with a two-item spike received nerfs with item changes and costs going up.
 This is not good for the Marksman class because games are ending quickly and they are unable to scale fast enough.
-These conditions have created a meta that looks like this (10 melees in a pro-match):

 Despite these strange times, we’ve got you covered.
 In this Mobalytics guide by Picklepants, we will help you understand how to beat these melee champions with good ol’ fashion manipulation and exploitation.